solana-labs/solana/docs/src/validator/best-practices/operations.md

 This command downloads the executable for `1.14.17` and installs it into a `.local` directory.
 You can also look at `solana-install --help` for more options.

+> **Note** this command only works if you already have the solana cli installed.
+If you do not have the cli installed, refer to [install solana cli tools](../../cli/install-solana-cli-tools.md)

 ### Restart

 For all install methods, the validator process will need to be restarted before the newly installed version is in use.
 Use `solana-validator exit` to restart your validator process.